Heaven on Earth in the Celebes Sea

 The Dive sites in Mabul and Kapalai are just as awesome as the ones in the Sipadan, but in a very different way.
 There was macro galore!
 Sorry for the list but there is no other way to show the diversity of crazy critters: mandarinfish, nudibranchs, flatworms, flamboyant cuttlefish, porcelain crab, stargazers, crocodilefish, pygmy seahorses, frogfish and many more wonderful creatures can be found at these sites.

-Topography consists of mainly slopes and sandy bottoms which made them different from the dive sites of Sipadan.
+Topography consists of mainly slopes and sandy bottoms which made them different from the sites of Sipadan.
 We had to slow down our speed a little and frog-kick to avoid dragging up the silt and making the visibility worse for those behind us.
 Most creatures were found at the bottom or underneath the sand, as if they were waiting to jump on their prey or hiding from their foes.
-Even those divers who said they were not interested in macro admitted that it was rewarding to spot one of those petite critters which take a bit more patience to find.
+Even those scuba divers who said they were not interested in macro admitted that it was rewarding to spot one of those petite critters which take a bit more patience to find.

 • Watch our Mabul diving video